rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/get-retrieve-list-of-images-images.rst

     GET /images

+Retrieves IDs, names, and links for all available images.

-This operation lists all images visible by the account, including only IDs, names, and links.
+This operation lists all images visible by the account.

 The optional minDisk and minRam attributes set the minimum disk and RAM required to create a server with 				the image.

 The image_type field in the response indicates whether the image is built-in ``(base)`` or custom ``(snapshot)``.